rradczewski/ymmv/_drafts/ftt-everything-needs-a-retrospective.md

 image: "assets/everything-needs-a-retrospective.jpg"
 image_alt: "A photocollage of the retro results of a few retros.
 Lots of colorful post its on flipcharts with drawings on them"
 ---
 We spend most of our time at work collaborating with people.
-Everything, from mentoring someone over creating a enjoyable engineering culture to building great products involves at least two individuals.
-To understand what works and what does not and to continuously improve our way of working, I strive to add retrospectives to every collaboration, be it a meeting or a pairing session.
+Everything, from mentoring someone, to co-creating great products and engineering cultures involves more than one single individual.
+But, when reflecting on how we can continuously improve, understanding exactly what works and what doesn't can be tricky.
+That's why, in each collaboration, I strive to hold a retrospective right at the end to transform the way we relate to each other and to improve our ways of working together.

 ### Context

-You're in a meeting, a mentoring or a pairing session, or really any situation where collaboration between individuals happens.
-You want to understand how everyone present perceived the meeting, share your own observations but first and foremost, you want to improve every following collaboration.
+You're in a meeting, a mentoring or a pairing session or find yourself in one of any collaborative situations.

+You want to understand how the meeting went down and share your own thoughts to meet one common goal - to improve each and every following collaboration.

-In situations where you are mentoring, you want to understand how your methods are received and if you can do anything to improve the learning experience for your mentee.
+In situations where you are mentoring, you want to hone in on how your methods are received and if you can tweak anything to improve the learning experience for your mentee.

 ### Reasoning

-Establishing a feedback channel like retrospectives gives everyone the option to voice their feelings towards a meeting.
-Just as unheard frustrations can turn into conflicts, positive feedback easily falls under the table as people rush out of a meeting - and let's not start with what misunderstandings can cause.
+Establishing a feedback channel like retrospectives gives everyone the opportunity to voice their feelings towards a meeting.
+Just as unheard frustrations can turn into conflicts, positive feedback can easily fall under the table as people rush out of a meeting.

 ### Pattern

-Plan, announce and account for a short 5-minute retrospective at the end of any of your collaborations.
+Plan, announce and account for a short 5-minute retrospective at the end of your collaborations.

 If you want to gather some quick feedback, asking every attendee to answer a single question will already provide you with valuable insights.
+This question might be:

 > Do you feel like this was time well spent?
 If not, what would you change?
 > Do you feel that you leave this meeting well informed?